 the oldest glass works in the United States with an outstanding reputation for superior quality.

 - HENRY J. and CHARLES J. BAKER, sons of WILLIAM BAKER 1845

 becomes connected with these works and in 1850 is enlisted by their father to obtain sources for glass produced in Europe.
 Henry J. Baker obtains sourcing for the glass trade but cannot return to import glass via the port of Baltimore in competition with his family's firm.

 - Rapid Growth Ushers in the Future 1857

-Paint, color, and chemical products are added as product lines along with the French window glass product line and the company’s business grow rapidly.
+Paint, color, and chemical products are added as product lines along with the French window glass product line and the company’s business grew rapidly.
 In August 1857, a product line that would change the future of H.J.
-Baker is added; castor oil.
+Baker is added: castor oil.
 H.J.
 Baker produced the castor oil which becomes common in household medicine chests across America.
 This, in turn, led to the first fertilizer product offered by H.J.
 Baker -- pomace, a by-product of castor oil production.